 "The European Union set up the Marine Strategy Framework Directive (MSFD) in 2008 in order to more effectively protect the marine environment across Europe.
 The MSFD requires member states to achieve or maintain Good Environmental Status (GES), which is a qualitative description of the state of seas.
 To help EU countries achieve a GES, the directive sets out 11 illustrative qualitative descriptors and obliges the member states to monitor, achieve and maintain GES of their marine waters and to take measures to meet the established targets.
-Member states have been required to provide documents describing the current environmental status, the GES to be achieved and what targets will be set to achieve this every six years." - GROOM II D3.4
+Member states have been required to provide documents describing the current environmental status, the GES to be achieved and what targets will be set to achieve this every six years." - GROOM II D3.4 processing of the sample and the measurement of the parameter value, as prescribed by the MSFD.
+It does not include calculation of metrics and classification.
+In conclusion, the role of gliders (and other observation platforms?) is to monitor the ocean under certain guidance to provide the data that allow assessment methods to classify a marine area as reaching or failing to reach GES.

 The MSFD obliges the member states to monitor different Essential Ocean Variables in order to determine the GES of the ocean every six years.
 To assess the GES, the MSFD provides a series of indicators describing the different components of the GES.
-Monitoring the GES of the European seas includes the choice of the parameters to measure, the sampling sites, the periodicity of sampling, the processing of the sample and the measurement of the parameter value, as prescribed by the MSFD.
-It does not include calculation of metrics and classification.
-In conclusion, the role of gliders
+Monitoring the GES of the European seas includes the choice of the parameters to measure, the sampling sites, the periodicity of sampling, the